Archive for the ‘Regal Zonophone’ Category

 Listen: Egbe Mi O / Fela Ransome-Kuti & The Africa ‘70

 I saw Fela once at the uptown Ritz.
 It was a loosely groovin’ show – all very enjoyable and comfortably rhythmic.
 At one point, he told the audience that his people had locked the doors and no one was leaving until he got his money.
+It was rather sobering, and took a while to resolve.

-It was old in the 60’s, and is beyond cliched now.
-As if Coachella singled out Sly Stone, and in the case of Fela, The Ritz did the same to him insinuating the intention was – let’s not pay these guys.
+It was old in the 60′s, and is beyond cliched now.
+As if Coachella singled out Sly Stone, and in the case of Fela, The Ritz did the same to him, insinuating the intention was let’s not pay these guys.
 It was just stupid.

 Made the whole, we get stepped on routine very overplayed and tired.